-- Set when you want to accelerate/decelerate the motor for the shortest time.
-It is desired to make acceleration/ deceleration in a shorter time for a machine tool etc. but the design values of machine constants are unknown. - Acceleration/deceleration speed is automatically adjusted at a start of acceleration/deceleration so that acceleration/deceleration is made with the maximum torque the inverter can output according to the setting value of Pr.
+- · Set when you want to accelerate/decelerate the motor for the shortest time.
+It is desired to make acceleration/ deceleration in a shorter time for a machine tool etc. but the design values of machine constants are unknown. - · Acceleration/deceleration speed is automatically adjusted at a start of acceleration/deceleration so that acceleration/deceleration is made with the maximum torque the inverter can output according to the setting value of Pr.
 7 Acceleration time and Pr.
 8 Deceleration time.
 (The setting values of Pr.
 7 and Pr.
 8 are not changed) - Either acceleration or deceleration can be made in the shortest time using Pr.
-293 Acceleration/deceleration separate selection. - When the setting value is "0" (initial value), both acceleration and deceleration can be made in the shortest time. - When the shortest acceleration/deceleration mode is selected under V/F control and Advanced magnetic flux vector control, the stall prevention operation level during acceleration/deceleration becomes 150% (adjustable using Pr.
+293 Acceleration/deceleration separate selection. - When the setting value is "0" (initial value), both acceleration and deceleration can be made in the shortest time. - When the enclosed brake resistor is connected to the FR-A760-00061 or less inverter, set "11" in Pr.292.
+Set "11" also when a high-duty brake resistor or brake unit is connected.
+Deceleration time can be further shortened. - · When the shortest acceleration/deceleration mode is selected under V/F control and advanced magnetic flux vector control, the stall prevention operation level during acceleration/deceleration becomes 150% (adjustable using Pr.
 61 to Pr.
 63).
 The setting of Pr.
-22 Stall prevention operation level and stall level by analog input are used only during a constant speed operation.
+22 Stall prevention operation level and stall level by analog input are used only during a constant speed operation. - Adjustment using $\dot{P}r$.

-Adjustment using Pr.
 61 to Pr.
-63 can not be made under Real sensorless vector control or vector control since torque limit level (Pr.
-22 etc.) is used during acceleration/deceleration.

-- · It is inappropriate to use for the following applications. - a)Machine with a large inertia such as a fan (more than 10 times).
-Since stall prevention operation will be activated for a long time, this type of machine may be brought to an alarm stop due to motor overloading, etc. b)It is desired to always perform operation with a constant acceleration/deceleration time.
+63 can not be made under real sensorless vector control or vector control since torque limit level (Pr.
+22 etc.) is used during acceleration/deceleration. - · It is inappropriate to use for the following applications. - a)Machine with a large inertia such as a fan (more than 10 times).
+Since stall prevention operation will be activated for a long time, this type of machine may be brought to an alarm stop due to motor overloading, etc. - b)It is desired to always perform operation with a constant acceleration/deceleration time. - c)It is desired to perform operation making sure the inverter and motor have enough capability.

-- Even if automatic acceleration/deceleration mode has been selected, inputting the JOG signal (jog operation), RT signal (second function selection) or X9 signal (third function selection) during an inverter stop will switch to the normal operation and give priority to jog operation, second function selection or third function selection.
-Note that JOG and RT signal input is invalid even if JOG signal and RT signal are input during operation in automatic acceleration/deceleration mode. - · Since acceleration/deceleration is made with the stall prevention operation being activated, the acceleration/deceleration speed always varies according to the load conditions. - Note that when proper values are set in Pr: 7 and Pr: 8, acceleration/deceleration time may be shorter than selecting shortest acceleration/deceleration mode.
+- Even if automatic acceleration/deceleration mode has been selected, inputting the jog signal (jog operation), RT signal (second function selection) or X9 signal (third function selection) during an inverter stop will switch to the normal operation and give priority to jog operation, second function selection or third function selection.
+Note that JOG and RT signal input is invalid even if JOG signal and RT signal are input during operation in automatic acceleration/deceleration mode. - Since acceleration/deceleration is made with the stall prevention operation being activated, the acceleration/deceleration speed always varies according to the load conditions. - \cdot Note that when proper values are set in Pr.~7 and Pr.~8, acceleration/deceleration time may be shorter than selecting shortest acceleration/deceleration mode.